Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 2 Maret 2025 23.29.03 UTC
+- WIB: Senin, 3 Maret 2025 00.22.22 UTC
-- WITA: Senin, 3 Maret 2025 00.29.03 UTC
+- WITA: Senin, 3 Maret 2025 01.22.22 UTC
-- WIT: Senin, 3 Maret 2025 01.29.03 UTC
+- WIT: Senin, 3 Maret 2025 02.22.22 UTC

 Kutipan Inspiratif:
-"Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: technology
+Kategori: nature